luk036/ellipsoid-method/ell-review.md

                 & y_1 \le \log \hat{k}.
   \end{array}
 $$
-In [@Aliabadi2013Robust], the aurthors proposed a *piecewise linear approximation* approach.
+In [@Aliabadi2013Robust], the authors proposed a *piecewise linear approximation* approach.
 It involves a lot of programming effort but the result is inaccurate.
 However, this can easily be done using the cutting-plane method.
 Note that in this simple example, the worst case happens when: